mattrent/CTF-Challenges/README.md

 Challenges can be deployed from CTFd with the plugin in `frontend/container_challenges`.

-The plugin requires the environment variables `JWTSECRET` and `BACKENDURL`, where `JWTSECRET` will be available in the secret mentioned above.
+The plugin requires the environment variable `BACKENDURL`.

 ## Challenge examples